teodoran/stck/README.md

     2 3 +
     [5]

-The entire statement must fit on one line, as multi-line statements are not supported.
+The entire statement must fit on one line, as multi-line statements is not supported.

 When executing files, `!` acts as the line-delimiter, making it possible to declare statements over several lines.